-Coolsculpting® uses intensely cold temperatures to freeze and destroy fat cells in a process known as cryolipolysis.
-During the treatment, a targeted area of pinchable fat must be drawn into an applicator by a vacuum to decrease blood circulation and prevent the body from regulating its own temperature.
-The targeted area remains suctioned for the duration of the treatment, and is cooled to -11°C. Because fat cells are uniquely sensitive to cold, the controlled cooling kills the fat cells.
+CoolSculpting® uses intensely cold temperatures to freeze and destroy fat cells in a process known as cryo-lipolysis.
+During the treatment, a targeted area of pinchable fat must be drawn into an applicator by a vacuum to decrease blood circulation and prevent the body from regulating its temperature.
+The targeted area remains suctioned for the duration of the treatment and is cooled to -11°C. Because fat cells are uniquely sensitive to cold, the controlled cooling kills the fat cells.
 The body’s immune system slowly clears the damaged fat cells, causing the fat bulge to become smaller over time.

-Some patients claim they see can results after a single session.
-However, to achieve the desired results, patients should expect to undergo a series of coolsculpting® treatments.
-After three 35 minute treatments, the average fat reduction is 20% but can be as high as 25%.
-Unfortunately, the damaged fat cells are gradually eliminated by the body and take 4-6 months to see full results.
+Some patients claim they see scan results after a single session.
+However, to achieve the desired results, patients should expect to undergo a series of CoolSculpting® treatments.
+After three 35-minute treatments, the average fat reduction is 20% but can be as high as 25%.
+Unfortunately, the damaged fat cells are gradually eliminated by the body, and takes 4-6 months to see full results.

 truSculpt® procedures are typically described as feeling like a warm stone massage.
 During treatment, the temperature of your skin in that targeted area will rise but remain comfortable.
-It’s effective, safe, and the results are even and consistent.
+It’s effective and safe, and the results are even and consistent.

-Coolsculpting® requires pinchable fat in order to treat, which is suctioned into the handpiece.
-Patients experience various sensations during the treatment including pinching, tugging, cramping, pulling and intense cold.
-Only the tissue directly in the handpiece is treated, requiring multiple treatment series for larger body areas like the abdomen.
+CoolSculpting® requires pinch-able fat to treat, which is suctioned into the hand piece.
+Patients experience various sensations during the treatment including pinching, tugging, cramping, pulling, and intense cold.
+Only the tissue directly in the hand piece is treated, requiring multiple treatment series for larger body areas like the abdomen.

 After a truScuplt® treatment, the skin will be pink and may have some mild tenderness.
 This normally resolves on its own within a few hours.
-There is no downtime that would impede regular daily activities.
+No downtime would impede regular daily activities.

 Do not use truSculpt® if you have: